 Improving your vision with Lens Implants through cataract surgery can be a multi-step process that requires input from you and your eye doctor.
 Selecting the best intraocular lens, or IOL, to replace your natural lens is one crucial part of cataract treatment.
 With the right IOL, not only will you have a clearer vision, you can correct lifelong eye problems such as near- or farsightedness and enjoy close to 20/20 vision.
 In some cases, however, eyeglasses may be needed after surgery to fine-tune distance and/or reading vision.

-Multifocal Lens Implants
+Lens Implants Candidates

 Multifocal IOL lens implants enable patients to see near, far and intermediate distances after surgery.
 With a multifocal IOL, the central portion of the lens has a series of steps that are carved in a very precise arrangement with varying step heights and distances between steps.
 Each of the steps of this diffractive optic bends the incoming light differently; creating a near focus that is quite separated from the distance focus formed by the remaining refractive portion of the lens.
 This large separation between the two images allows for fewer artifacts or distortion in either of the images, providing good quality of vision at both distance and near.

 Accommodating lens implants have garnered a significant amount of positive reviews and testimonials from thousands of early patient adopters.
 These special lenses are designed to mimic or accommodate, just like the eyes natural lens would.
 The hinge design of the lens enables it to move inside the eye just like the original natural lens.
 The end result is that patients can see better at multiple distances.
 The only accommodating IOL available is known as the Crystalens® by Bausch & Lomb.